 - An overall grade point average (GPA) of 3.0 or higher (undergraduate and graduate GPA combined).

 - Admission is competitive; most accepted applicants have a cumulative GPA of 3.3 or higher.

 - Competitive scores on the Graduate Record Examination (GRE)

 - This requirement will no longer be necessary as of September 1, 2018.

-Completion of the Test of English as a Foreign Language (TOEFL) (international applicants only)
+- Completed the Test of English as a Foreign Language (TOEFL)